sunshine-attack/SunshineAttack.Azure/README.md

 Provides an easy to use API to access the Azure Queue API using strongly-typed message.

-* Each message on the queue is represented by strongly-typed object
+* Each message on the queue is represented by a strongly-typed object
 * Async support